LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 construction, and speedup will only be realized if the user also conducts the right-hand-side function evaluation on the device.
 In addition, these vectors assume the problem fits on one GPU.
-Further information about RAJA, users are referred to th web site, `https://software.llnl.gov/RAJA/ <https://software.llnl.gov/RAJA/>`_.
+Further information about RAJA, users are referred to the web site, `https://software.llnl.gov/RAJA/ <https://software.llnl.gov/RAJA/>`_.
 These additions are accompanied by additions to various interface functions and to user documentation.